 In 2013, La Flor Dominicana announced the first in what would become an annual release made exclusively for the Texas Cigar Festival at Serious Cigars in Houston, Texas.
 Appropriately named the La Flor Dominicana Texas Cigar Festival, the 6 1/2 x 50 box-pressed toro was originally limited to 500 cigars packaged in boxes of 10.

 For this year’s version, quite a few things were changed compared to previous versions, including a new 6 1/2 x 52 box-pressed toro extra vitola, as well as 50 more cigars released compared to the 2015 incarnation.
-In addition, the blend is completely different than past versions, incorporating a Connecticut broadleaf wrapper, a Sumatra binder along with Dominican and Nicaraguan fillers that were rolled at Tabacalera La Flor S.A. in the Dominican Republic.
+In addition, while the components remain the same, the blend is completely different than past versions, incorporating a Connecticut broadleaf wrapper, a Sumatra binder along with Dominican and Nicaraguan fillers that were rolled at Tabacalera La Flor S.A. in the Dominican Republic.
 A total of 750 cigars were released in boxes of 10 that sold for $87 each.

 There have now been four releases in the Texas Cigar Festival Series.